The scheme below is an overview of how ICOS Sweden is organized.

 - Lars Tranvik (Uppsala University)

-The Steering Group is responsible for overall strategic and financial monitoring and shall promote development, operation, and management.
-The Steering Group also decides on the focus and objectives for the collaboration between the different partner organizations that constitute ICOS Sweden.
-The Steering Group meets the Scientific Advisory Committee (SAC) annually to discuss strategic issues.
+The Steering Committee is responsible for overall strategic and financial monitoring and shall promote development, operation, and management.
+The Steering Committee also decides on the focus and objectives for the collaboration between the different partner organizations that constitute ICOS Sweden.
+The Steering Committee meets the Scientific Advisory Group (SAG) annually to discuss strategic issues.

-The members of the Scientific Advisory Board are:
+The members of the Scientific Advisory Group are:

 - Professor Inez Fung (University of California, Berkeley, USA)